stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 for types implementing a certain *interface*.
 Don't worry about this right now.
 We will learn about interfaces in due time, and the operators behave as they intuitively should.
-For instance, addition and multiplication works for all numeric types, comparison operators work for almost all types with the exception of functions.
+For instance, addition and multiplication work for all numeric types, comparison operators work for almost all types in the *Prelude* with the exception of functions.

 * `(.)`: Function composition
 * `(+)`: Addition